silentorb/marloth-story/books/fairytale/part4.md

 Adelle.
 He was amazed at how mild the other zombie children were.
 He was accustomed to the constant fighting and debauchery that normally occurred in zombie child ranks.
 He figured high society school zombies must be more genteel.
 He was wrong.
-It was actually Adelle's presence that caused this effect.
-As long as she was present with her crown, the zombie children conducted themselves as respectable nobles in the royal court.
+It was actually Adelle's presence.
+As long as she was in the vicinity with her crown, the zombie children conducted themselves as respectable nobles in the royal court.
 They were still cruel and manipulative, but now they did so with good manners.